Empathetic Communication: Why is it Important at Work?

 4. Be accountable.
 Regardless of the intention behind your communication, your organization should take responsibility for how your content affects people, even if it elicits an undesired reaction.

 5. Use emotive language in content responsibly.
 Use an emotional analysis tool to make sure you’re not unnecessarily evoking fear or anger to prompt a reaction from your target audience.
+Here you can use content governance software to manage how language is used and align content to your brand standards.

 Empathic communication skills are vital for both internal and external communication — so for employees and customers.
 Use these tips to develop your communication skills and put them to practice!
 Next time you chat with a coworker, make an effort to practice reflective listening and demonstrate that you understand what they’re saying.
 Or when you write your next email, think about your emotional expression and how it might affect the receiver.